munki/munki-pkg/README.md

     "install_location": "/"
 }
 ```
-If both build-info.plist and build-info.json are present, the plist file will be used; the json file will be ignored.
+If both build-info.plist and build-info.json are present, you will receive the following error:

+`ERROR: Multiple build-info files found!`

 ####build-info.yaml